better-api/better-api/docs/syntax.md

 ## Working with Files

-The only real reason for changing the content type of a request or response is when you are working with files.
+The only reason for changing the content type of a request or response is when you are working with files.
 Better API has a primitive `file` type which represents a binary file.
 Because of how HTTP works, binary files are only supported for certain content types.